If you are thinking about a Debt Management Plan (DMP), you may want to know how many DMPs succeed, and how many run into problems.

 The Financial Conduct Authority regulates firms that offer debt management plans.
 They could ask debt management firms to report DMP numbers.

 But some people set up their own debt management plans by making arrangements to pay with all their creditors.
 This can work well for many people.
 See Is it a lot of work to run my own DMP? if you would like to know more about what you have to do.
 The FCA says lenders should treat these “DIY DMPs” in the same way as one run by a debt management firm.
-But no one can count them.
+But no one can count these.

 And what about the very large number of arrangements to pay made directly between a customer and their lenders?
 Some of these arrangements can be very short-term – a customer phones up a bank or a credit card to say that they can’t make the payment this month but will be able to repay the arrears next month.
 Should that ever be counted?
+Often there isn’t much difference between these and a DMP.

-But very long DMPs are not good debt solutions
+Very long DMPs are not good debt solutions

-Although it’s not possible to answer the question, How many DMPs succeed? it is useful to focus on the biggest problem with DMPs – that they can just take too long.
+Although it’s not possible to answer the question How many DMPs succeed? it is useful to focus on the biggest problem with DMPs – that they can just take too long.

 Sometimes people get stuck in a debt management plan which doesn’t go well.
 An example: